 - Dean Tanner, Mayer Electric Supply Co., Inc., VP HR & People Development, email@example.com

 - Chris Winchester, Altec, Inc., Talent Manager, firstname.lastname@example.org

 Welcome to the department of Management, Information Systems & Quantitative Methods (MISQ).
 This department supports the school’s mission through a diverse group of active researchers and teacher-scholars who are engaged with students in both undergraduate and MBA programs.
 We also work closely with the professional community to ensure student success through hands-on experiential learning with real-world projects and internships.

-The department is proud to offer degree programs in the traditional classroom setting, completely online and a combination of both offerings.
+The department is proud to offer degree programs in the traditional classroom setting, 100% online and a combination of both offerings.